songsiva2016/Billing_Desktop_Apps/README.md

 # Billing_Desktop_Apps
-As per Kanna requirement we made simple billing software using C# along with SQL LITE
+As per Kanna brother requirement we made simple billing software using C# along with SQL LITE